jellyfin-archive/jellyfin-docs/general/clients/codec-support.md

 ### Types of Subtitles

 There are many variations of subtitles.
 Closed, open, burned-in, forced, SDH, and CC are among the common types of subtitles.
-The format, such as SubRIP or VobSUB doesn't matter for the type of subtitle.
+The format, such as SubRIP or VobSUB, doesn't matter for the type of subtitle.

 #### Closed Subtitles